 To give you a scale of the potential footfall at a golf tournament, the Waste Management Phoenix Open welcomed a record-breaking 719,179 people through its gates at TPC Scottsdale’s Stadium Course in 2019, the largest number for any PGA Tour event in history.

 Events with such a large attendance require ticketing, entrance, and security to run as efficiently as possible.
-And, with the colossal Masters only a few days away, we take a look at how RFID technology could be used to optimize one of golf’s most prestigious tournaments.
+And, with the colossal Masters only a few days away, we take a look at how RFID technology could be used to optimise one of golf's most prestigious tournaments.

 1 – Security

 With the use of RFID wristbands, event organisers can control access points for visitors, staff, and vendors.
 Having a clear understanding of who is allowed access into which areas.
 Have some last minute VIP guests?
 Or maybe some temp staff picking up a shift, with RFID wristbands you have the ability to act flexibly to edit access last minute at the click of a button.

 If you want or need to keep alcohol consumption at a limit, it’s easy with RFID wristbands.
 By creating a digital token system connected to an RFID wristband, you can limit the number of drinks each guest is given or allowed to purchase.
 They can also be used as a form of I.D.
 By inputting attendees date of birth, your staff can understand quickly who is of legal age to buy alcohol without the need for repeat I.D requests or a visual wristband check.